What is Bias?

 The Hate/Bias Reporting Form is for students, faculty, staff, or members of the university community who wish to report behavior that one can reasonably conclude is directed at a student or student organization due to that individual or group’s age, color, creed, disability, ethnicity, gender, gender identity or expression, marital status, national origin, race, religion, sexual orientation, veteran status, or any combination of these or related factors.

-This form may be used to refer a student to the Campus Climate Response Team (CCRT).
-In responding to hate/bias reports, the CCRT will determine the appropriate action and help improve the inclusion, civility, and safety of the campus community.
-The CCRT will not violate constitutional first amendment rights.
-Bias-related incidents often do not rise to the level of a crime or a violation of university policy.
-However, if the CCRT determines that the reported incident may warrant university disciplinary processes, the report will be forwarded to the appropriate university officials for review and a member of CCRT will communicate with the incident reporter that the report has been forwarded.
+Bias-related incidents often do not rise to the level of a crime or a violation of state law, university policy or the Student Code of Conduct.
+If the CCRT determines the reported incident may warrant university disciplinary processes, the report will be forwarded to the appropriate university officials for review.
+A member of CCRT will inform the incident reporter that the report has been forwarded.